 X-Bonding

-Several years after the Nex was first discovered, a space transport traveling to Edenic from Onyx suffered a catastrophic life-support failure.
+In 2402, many years after the Nex was first discovered, a space transport traveling to Edenic from Onyx suffered a catastrophic life-support failure.
 The only survivors of the incident, Kara Sterling and her twelve-year-old son Peter, endured a gauntlet of ordeals that resulted in the death of Kara’s husband, along with the rest of the passengers and crew.

 The surviving mother and son were physically separated by an airtight bulkhead, but when they were finally rescued just before they ran out of air, Kara’s X-Ghost was found in the same compartment as her son, comforting him, with her Sleeper still on the other side of the wall.
 This would normally have been impossible, as up to that point, X-Ghosts had proven unable to cross physical boundaries.

 In fact, Kara and Peter had developed a remarkable new ability.
 After their ordeal, they found they could mentally contact one another and communicate this way regardless of their physical distance apart or the obstacles between them.
-Moreover, Kara’s Uncarapaced X-Ghost (but not her physical body) could instantaneously appear next to her son’s no matter where he happened to be, and Peter found he could do the same with his mother.
+Moreover, Kara’s X-Ghost (but not her physical body) could instantaneously appear next to her son’s no matter where he happened to be, and Peter found he could do the same with his mother.

 Researchers later called this phenomenon X-Bonding.
-It seemed to happen only to those who had an exceptionally strong emotional connection or a shared experience of intense stress, but the exact criteria required for a X-Bond to form remain a mystery to this day.
+It seemed to happen only to those who had an exceptionally strong emotional connection or a shared experience of intense stress, but the exact criteria required for an X-Bond to form remain a mystery to this day.

 Nex Diver & Neo-Nexist Monk